Our commitments and certifications

 The implementation of ISO 9001 processes guarantees the quality (general requirements) of the institution and its activities.
 The ISO 21001 standard complements this approach with criteria specific to education (consideration of specific needs, quality of infrastructure, curriculum design).

-ENSTA is the third engineering graduate and post-graduate school in France to be ISO 21001 certified.
+ENSTA is the third graduate and post-graduate engineering school in France to be ISO 21001 certified.

 Social and environmental responsibility